2019 Atlantic 10 men's soccer tournament

 The 2019 Atlantic 10 men's soccer tournament, was the 22nd edition of the Atlantic 10 Men's Soccer Tournament.
 It determined the Atlantic 10 Conference's automatic berth into the 2019 NCAA Division I men's soccer tournament.
-The tournament was be held from November 9 to November 17, 2019.
-The semifinal and finals will be hosted by Fordham University with matches being played at Coffey Field in The Bronx, New York.
+The tournament was held from November 9 to November 17, 2019.
+The semifinal and finals were hosted by Fordham University with matches being played at Coffey Field in The Bronx, New York.

-Rhode Island are the defending tournament champions, and successfully defended their title, beating Dayton, 1–0, in the championship.
+Rhode Island were the defending tournament champions, and successfully defended their title, beating Dayton, 1–0, in the championship.
 Rhode Island would go on to be eliminated by Syracuse in the opening round of the NCAA Tournament.

 Seeds

 After the regular season games concluded, five teams were in a tie for seventh place in the conference, all with 3-5 records.
 A series of tiebreakers involving wins and loss records in matches played among the subgroup determined the last two bids into the A10 Tournament as George Mason and Davidson.